AleksaC/personal-ansible/README.md

 ansible-playbook main.yml --tags role1 role2 -K
 ```

+You should run these commands as the main user of the system in order to have all
+the permissions and configurations properly set up.

 **Note**: For this purpose I've set up ansible in a virtual environment.
 It
 turned out to be a bit tricky.
 To see how I've done it take a look at `set-up-venv.sh`.
 I initially used ansible `2.9` and there were some changes in `2.10` which broke the